Mattds825/community-toolshed-store/README.md

 #### Confirmation, Information and Error Messages

+- User receives a confirmation message when they have successfully completed an action
+- User receives an error message when they have failed to complete an action
+- User revives an information message when they need to know something

 ### Defensive Design

 - User has to be logged in to access certain pages
 - User has to be verified to access certain pages
 - User will be informed if they try to access a page they are not allowed to access
-- User receives a confirmation message when they have successfully completed an action
-- User receives an error message when they have failed to complete an action
-- User revives an information message when they need to know something

 ## Deployment

 Deployment is done through Heruko

 ## How to Use

+### As A User

+1. Go to the website
+2. Sign up for an account
+3. confirm your email
+4. fill out the detail in your profile
+6. subscribe to the platform
+7. activate your profile
+8. browse the items available for rent
+9. add items to your cart
+10. checkout your cart
+11. pay for your cart
+12. view your order confirmation
+13. open the order page to view your order details and change status (for testing purposes)

+### As A Manager

+**Test Superuser Account:**

+- username:
+- password:

+1. Go to the website
+2. Log into the superuser account
+3. go to management page
+4. add a new item
+5. edit an item
+6. view past orders
+7. view specific order details and change status
+8. go to maintenance page
+9. add a new maintenance ticket
+10. edit a maintenance ticket
+11. view all maintenance tickets

 ### Stripe Card Test Numbers